kundajelab/atac_dnase_pipelines/README.md

 -dnase_seq
 ```

-The pipeline can automatically detect adapters if you remove `-adapter` from your command line. (<b>You need to have an access to the git repo https://github.com/nboley/GGR_code</b>)
+The pipeline can automatically detect adapters if you remove `-adapter` from your command line.

 To use old adapter trimmers (`trim_galore` for SE and `trimAdapter.py` for PE):
 ```